MRCP(UK) Part 2 Written Examination Format

 *This should be taken as an indication of the likely number of questions – the actual number may vary by up to 2%.

 A proportion of the questions will be on adolescent medicine.

-A detailed explanation of the marking system used for the MRCP(UK) Part 2 Written Examination can be viewed in the MRCP(UK) Regulations.
+A detailed explanation of the marking system used for the MRCP(UK) Part 2 Written Examination can be viewed on the exam pass mark page of our website and in the MRCP(UK) Regulations.